brivello/DivisionSolver/README.md

     - easily extended to add other data types (int, float etc.)
     - framework allows easy inclusion in any compatible project
 ### Disadvantages
-    - recursive design means additional memory allocated in stack for each element in the array.
+    - recursive design means additional memory allocated in the program stack for each element in the array.

 ## Complexity
 ```O(n) where n = number of numbers + number of arrays ```